Created: 10/16/2014 9:21 AM WNYT.com

-Here are the states with the biggest increases and decreases in applications.
-The data is for the week that ended Sept.
-13, one week behind the national figures:
+Here are the states with the biggest increases in applications.
+No state reported a decrease above 1,000.
+The data is for the week that ended Oct.
+4, one week behind the national figures:

 States with the biggest increases:

-Missouri: Up 1,810, due to layoffs in manufacturing, retail and auto manufacturing
+Ohio: Up 1,734, due to layoffs in manufacturing